CtrlK

 Conciseness

 The skill is fairly comprehensive but includes some redundancy—pitfalls are repeated across individual workflows and then again in the 'Known Pitfalls' section.
-Some information (like pagination patterns) is stated multiple times.
-However, it avoids explaining basic concepts Claude already knows and stays focused on tool-specific details.
+Some parameter descriptions could be tightened.
+However, it largely avoids explaining concepts Claude already knows and stays focused on tool-specific details.

 2 / 3